Kilian070707/LORTH-AI-SDR-n8n-System/README.md

 # 🚀 Fully Autonomous AI SDR (n8n + Gemini 2.5 + NocoDB)

+Hi everyone, today I'm sharing one of the **most complex workflows** I've built on n8n.
+It solves a big problem, and is a life-saver (and **budget-saver** too !) for founders who wants to launch a business but don't have much funds.

 **The problem:** B2B Agencies and Scale-ups waste an average of 48 hours to reply to inbound leads.
 By that time, the prospect has already booked a call with a competitor.

 **The solution:** I built this "Speed-to-Lead" infrastructure.
 It intercepts inbound leads, scrapes their website, scores them with AI, and sends a hyper-personalized email in **under 90 seconds**.